rucliyang/Intro2ds/readme.md

 # Intro2ds

-sample code and data for the textbook entitled Introduction to Data Science
+We uploaded the sample code and data for each chaper of the textbook entitled Introduction to Data Science.

-We uploaded the sample code and data for each chaper.

 It is for the textbook (v1.0) which is authored by Yang Li and Jian Li in 2020.